ktchow1/alg/alg/04_fundalmental/README_BASIC.txt

 [Automatic & static storage duration]
 *    static storage duration means a variable live as long as the program
 * automatic storage duration means a variable live as long as its scope
-* by default, global variable has static storage duration
+* by default, global variable has static storage duration (i.e. as main() of call stack)
-* by default,  local variable has auto   storage duration, unless ... if local variable is declared as static,       its lifetime is extended to the program lifetime <--- int main() if local variable is declared as thread_local, its lifetime is extended to the  thread lifetime
+* by default,  local variable has auto   storage duration (i.e.  governed by call stack), unless ... if local variable is declared as static,       its lifetime is extended to the program lifetime if local variable is declared as thread_local, its lifetime is extended to the  thread lifetime

                        | storage duration